rubenao/rubenao/README.md

-- 👋 Hi, I’m @rubenao
+- 👋 Hi, I’m ruben
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and web design
-- 🌱 I’m currently learning php and python( laravel 8 and django)
+- 🌱 I’m currently learning laravel 8
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me rubenalvarado070@gmail.com